By Chantae Reden | Published: September 26, 2023 | Updated: March 3, 2026

 The expansive Waimea Canyon State Park on Kauai is a park that would take weeks to uncover, with roaring waterfalls, deep gorges and interesting rock formations at nearly every turn.
 At Red Dirt Falls, the scrubland cedes to a Martian-like landscape of red dirt, where a small waterfall trickles into a pool of rust-colored water.
 The waterfall ranges from a trickle to a roar, depending on the time of year, with a more impressive waterfall taking place after heavy rains.
 Because of its easy access, it's a worthwhile spot to stop if you've come with little ones in tow.

-Grab your head torch and head to Haena State Park on Kauai's northern end, where an intricate cave system awaits.
+Grab your head torch and visit Haena State Park on Kauai's northern end, where an intricate cave system awaits.
 The most easily accessible of the park's caves is Maniniholo Cave, a dry cave that opens into a large natural amphitheater.
 Legend states this cave was created by Menehune, a mythological race of small people who once lived in Hawaii's forests.
 The Menehune created the cave to hide their fishing catch from evil spirits, keeping their food to themselves.
 Little ones will love lurking around this easily-reached cave, and its lack of water makes it safe to explore.

 If you're keen to get your steps in, hike a few miles to the wet caves of Waikanaloa and Waikapalae, which fill with a mix of spring and seawater.
-It's best to visit these caves around midday, when the sun is high overhead to admire the caves' striking blue hues.
+It's best to visit these caves around midday, when the sun is high overhead, to admire the caves' striking blue hues.

 Ferns tickle your ankles as you walk along the dirt trail along Kuilau Ridge, a hiking trail near Wailua.
 Perpetually misty, the trail often makes you feel as if you've entered the Jurassic era.
 Thick layers of moss carpet tree trunks and vines wrap around one another like intricate braids.
 From the trail, you'll be privy to views of Mount Waialeale and the Makaleha Mountain Range.
 The trail is relatively flat, spanning just under 4 miles total for an out-and-back journey.
 True to its rainforest reputation, it could be cool and rainy.
 Wear shoes with plenty of traction for muddy trails, and pack along a rain jacket just in case.

 Ready to discover secret waterfalls, trails of tropical flowers, beaches without footprints and other Hawaiian hidden gems?
+Explore our Hawaiian cruises to make your trip dreams a reality.

 Written By